IanLunn/Sequence/DOCUMENTATION.md

 ```

 Here the page will have two instances of Sequence, one attached to `<div id="sequence1"></div>`, the other `<div id="sequence2"></div>`.

+Tip: When Sequence is initiated, it is given a class of `sequence-active`.
+You may like to use this class to override styles originally applied in case JavaScript is disbaled in the browser.

 ### Add HTML (Structure)